davidgasquez/handbook/Data/Dashboards.md

   - Answer three specific questions: [How, What, How](https://youtu.be/g2-dkJkZjiI)?
     - The data will move 1 of three directions; up, down or stay the same.
 Ahead of time, what will the stakeholder do in each case?
 Are all three answers the same?
 - Strive to create dashboards that are either standalone or include links to provide the relevant context.
 Without meaning, data is just digits.
+  - Ideally, push visualizations to the tools that have the context (e.g. a chart in a Slack message, a chart in a Jira ticket, a chart in a HubsPot, etc).
 - [Add all the possible context into the dashboard](https://www.youtube.com/watch?v=Kub2bXrKmOE):
   - Instructions.
   - Purpose and explanation of the data being shown.